-A variety of low-fat and fat free milk choices are available each day.
-Milk alternatives, such as lactosefree cow's milk and non-dairy soy milk may be provided upon request.
+A variety of low-fat milk choices are available each day; non-dairy milk alternatives are available upon request.
 Students are not required to select milk at breakfast or lunch if they do not wish to do so.
+Sack lunches containing all meal components are available from the cafeteria for field trips, if selected on the permission slip.